socnetv/app/docs/roadmaps/roadmap_ws3_architecture_performance.md

 `writeMatrixWalks()` returns `void`, so its completion is checked via `activeGraph->progressCanceled()` in the completion callback instead of the `shared_ptr<bool> success` pattern the other two use.

-**Separate finding, not part of this fix:** Walks Total's underlying computation (`Graph::graphWalksMatrixCreate()`, `graph_reachability_walks.cpp`) sums the adjacency matrix raised to *every* power from 1 to N-1, stored as `qreal`/`double`.
-For networks past roughly a few dozen nodes, walk counts at high powers exceed `double`'s ~15-17 significant digits and can overflow to `inf` — the existing warning dialog only warns about *speed*, not numerical validity, so the feature can silently produce meaningless numbers well before it becomes impractically slow to wait for.
-Reported live on a 250-node Erdős–Rényi network.
-Filed separately (#266) — a numerical-correctness/
-UX issue, not a threading one, out of scope for this async-dispatch fix.
+**Separate finding, fixed separately as #266:** Walks Total's underlying computation (`Graph::graphWalksMatrixCreate()`, `graph_reachability_walks.cpp`) sums the adjacency matrix raised to *every* power from 1 to N-1, stored as `qreal`/`double`.
+For networks past roughly a few dozen nodes, walk counts at high powers vastly exceed `double`'s ~15-17 significant digits — the existing warning dialog only warns about *speed*, not numerical validity, so the feature could silently produce hundred-plus-digit cell values in the HTML report, printed in full via `Qt::fixed`, looking exact when almost none of those digits were meaningful.
+Reported live on a 250-node Erdős–Rényi network. **The summation formula itself is correct** — total walks of any length ≤ N-1 is the standard SNA definition — this was a display-honesty issue, not a computation bug.
+Fixed by switching `writeMatrixHTMLTable()` (`graph_reports.cpp`, shared by every matrix report) to scientific notation for any cell magnitude beyond 1000, rather than attempting arbitrary-precision arithmetic — a 300-digit "exact" walk count wouldn't be a more useful statistic than an honestly imprecise one.

 ### GraphicsWidget — Performance and Code Quality Overhaul (#250) ✅ Complete